Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Introduction

-In this work, we expand on this work with the following contributions: \begin{itemize} \item We developed a tool for annotating poses of \acp{sp} in \ac{3d} \ac{us} volumes using the Unity engine and a gaming controller.
-We used this tool to obtain ground truth poses of \ac{tv} \acp{sp} in \ac{3d} \ac{us} volumes (annotated by an obstetrician) of a publicly available fetal brain dataset.
-We used this data to validate the \ac{us} pose regression and its training data generation. \item We evaluate to which extent the brains of different fetuses can be mapped to the same generalized coordinate frame.
-We quantify this through the variance in the pose of annotated \ac{tv} \acp{sp} when represented in the generalized coordinate frame.
-This puts strict boundaries on how accurate our pose regression models can be and adds additional context to the analysis of its experimental results. \item The training data consists of \ac{3d} \ac{us} volumes that need to be well registered.
-We evaluate the effect of different registration techniques on the performance of our method.
-We demonstrate that high-quality registration is fundamental to effective network training and to preserve our models' assumptions. \item We outperform the pose regression results obtained in \cite{DiVece2022} by introducing additional data augmentation and increasing training sets. \end{itemize}
+In this work, we expand on this work with the following contributions: \begin{itemize} \item We developed a tool for annotating poses of \acp{sp} in \ac{3d} \ac{us} volumes using the Unity engine and a gaming controller\footnote{\href{https://github.com/surgical-vision/FetalUltrasoundSimulator-Unity.git}{FetalUltrasoundSimulator-Unity - GitHub}}.
+We used this tool to obtain ground truth poses of \ac{tv} \acp{sp} (annotated by an obstetrician) of a publicly available fetal brain dataset.
+This provides a novel way of assessing the registration of fetal brain volumes from different fetuses. \item We evaluate to which extent the brains of different fetuses can be registered to the same generalized coordinate frame.
+While this is essential to assess training and validation data for fetal brain pose regression models, it has not been done in the previous literature on this topic~\cite{DiVece2022,Yeung2021,Yeung2022}. \item We evaluate different volume registration techniques and observe that manually annotating anatomical fiducials within the fetal brain is fundamental for good registration results.
+We demonstrate that this also contributes to the effective training of pose regression models and preserving their assumptions. \item We outperform the pose regression results obtained in~\cite{DiVece2022} by improving the volume registration procedure, introducing additional data augmentation, and increasing training sets. \end{itemize}